Jonathan-KAB/25662026_E_Commerce_Final/SEAMLINK_THEME_UPDATES.md

 5. Both login/*.php files (titles)

 ## Testing Recommendations
-- Verify green buttons and primary colors appear correctly
+- Make sure green buttons and colors show up right
-- Check navigation branding displays "SeamLink"
+- Check that navigation says "SeamLink"
-- Confirm all page titles show "SeamLink"
+- Confirm all page titles include "SeamLink"
-- Test responsive design on mobile devices
+- Test responsive design on mobile
-- Validate color contrast for accessibility
+- Check color contrast for accessibility

 ## Next Steps (Optional Enhancements)
-- Add SeamLink logo image to navigation
+- Add a SeamLink logo to the nav
-- Create custom favicon with SeamLink branding
+- Create a custom favicon
-- Add footer with SeamLink copyright
+- Add a footer with SeamLink copyright
-- Consider adding "About SeamLink" page
+- Maybe an "About SeamLink" page
-- Implement email templates with SeamLink branding
+- Email templates with SeamLink branding